Onimusha 2: Samurai's Destiny: Plot

-As the zeppelin descends, Jubei is able to manoeuvre it enough to crash into Gifu Castle where Nobunaga resides.
+As the zeppelin descends, Jubei is able to maneuver it enough to crash into Gifu Castle where Nobunaga resides.
 In the process, Oyu falls with the zeppelin as it explodes.
-Jubei grieves for Oyu's death and makes his way to Nobunagas chamber, fighting and finally killing Gogadantess for the final time.
+Jubei grieves for Oyu's death and makes his way to Nobunagas chamber, fighting and finally killing Ginghamphatts for the final time.
 Before confronting Nobunaga, Oyu is revealed to have survived the explosion and embraces Jubei.
-Jubei tells her to return home as Nobunaga is his fight to take.
+Jubei tells her to return home as Nobunaga is his fight to take, and not burdening her with having to fight her own brother.
 Jubei confronts Nobunaga and seemingly defeats Nobunaga after a hard battle.
 As Jubei begins to leave, Nobunaga gets back up and uses his power to suck Jubei into the demon world.
 In the demon world, Jubei finally understands the power of the Oni Orbs and uses them to turn him into the ultimate Oni warrior.
 Jubei destroys Nobunaga again for the final time, but before dying Nobunaga threatens Jubei that he may have won for now, but he will rise again.
 Gifu Castle begins to collapse and Jubei is last seen escaping the castle and disappearing into the darkness.
 In a post credit scene, Jubei is shown sitting on a horse at the edge of a mountain overlooking a castle in the distance.
 It is shown that Oyu resides there with her family and has finally embraced being a mother and wife.
 Jubei leaves on his horse as a raven flies by, laughing in the voice of Nobunaga.

 Development

 The first sequel to Onimusha: Warlords was confirmed by Capcom in April 2001 when it was released in America.
-This quick announcement was made because Onmiusha 2 was developed alongside Warlords.
+This quick announcement was made because Onimusha 2 was developed alongside Warlords.
 The game's story and characters were revealed in June of that same year.
 The hero Jubei Yagyu was modelled after the late Japanese actor Yūsaku Matsuda.
-While the game is graphically similar to its predecessor, the character models looks more realistic and the backgrounds were given more animations, such as using real footage of water for lakes and river.
+While the game is graphically similar to its predecessor, the character models look more realistic and the backgrounds were given more animations, such as using real footage of water for lakes and river.
 One of these scenes which includes down-pouring of rain was made as a homage to the staff's favorite film, Seven Samurai.

 Onimusha 2: Samurai's Destiny was made by a different team from the one that made the first game.
 The team implemented a bigger focus in adventure rather than action for this game in order to give more depth.
-Like the original Onimusha, this game also was originally planned to be released for the PlayStation but the release of the PlayStation 2 made the team change it to the new console.
+Like the original Onimusha, this game was also originally planned to be released for the PlayStation but the release of the PlayStation 2 made the team change it to the new console.
 Producer Keiji Inafune saw this game as a way to include many things he wanted in the first game but in the end could not.

 The music in the game was composed by Hideki Okugawa.
 Japanese musician Tomoyasu Hotei contributed to the game with the theme "Russian Roulette" which is used as the game's alternate intro theme.